 Over lunch Lisa Crispin wanted to attend one Testing Dojo.
 Since the program was certainly too good, lunchtime was the only opportunity for her on the second day.
 We set together to plan a house using the Planning Wiz.
 We played around with some of the existing layouts in order to plan a house.
 What we found awkward was that the walls and the objects did not snap together.
 So, whenever you changed a wall layout, you also had to readjust the whole layout around it to match the new size.
 This certainly becomes tedious in the long run.

 Exploratory Notes Taking

 In the afternoon we explored note taking tools.
-We started with Sesison Tester, Rapid Report, and BB Test Assistant.
+We started with Sesison Tester, Rapid Reporter, and BB Test Assistant.
 One of the participants also suggested the free WebEx Recorder (can’t find the link), which we also explored then.
 The former two are merely helpful to take some session notes, similar to notepad with timestamps.
 The latter two offer screen capture and replay abilities storing whatever happens in a video file.
 This part was the best attended on the whole two days, and we had some lively discussion regarding the different tools.
 I plan to put the insights from these discussions in an article in the near future.

 Conclusion and Outlook